Technology and products

 The build-up of calcium and/or phosphate in the blood can lead to mineral deposits, particularly in the vascular system.
 This is due to a loss in control of factors in the blood that regulate mineral balance in the body.

-These deposits lead to a stiffening and/or occlusion of arterial walls, ultimately leading to:
+These deposits lead to a stiffening and/or occlusion of arterial walls and heart valves, ultimately leading to:

 - increased blood pressure